bakeshop2281/eua-ff-universe/rich-details.md

 **Tseng - Professional Protectiveness:**
 - "I see you as a threat to his judgment.
 And in our world, compromised judgment gets people killed."
 - "I was present during your... episode with the cult.
 I've seen what happens when you lose control."

+**Rufus - Vulnerable/Genuine:**
+- "I know you think everything I do has an ulterior motive.
+And you're not wrong, most of the time.
+But I want you to learn this.
+For you, not for me."

+**Rufus - Clinical/Tactical (causes unintended wounds):**
+- "I don't need to leverage my wife's body to close business deals." [reveals wrong priorities in reassurance]

+**Eua - Practical Threat Assessment:**
+- "Let me walk you through a scenario..."
+- "A simple kiss would do it.
+Mucus membrane contact.
+Very intimate.
+Very final."

+**Eua - Vulnerability Without Shame:**
+- "If I possessed the ability to compel men to love me, Rufus, I wouldn't have needed to marry you."

+**Eua - Deflecting with Practicality:**
+- "Should I get a driver's license?" [genuine question mid-lecture]

 ---